codefwd/Network-exploration-using-nmap-though-Kali/README.md

-If we go to the nest vulnerability database and open a search on SSH there's over 100 vulnerabilities for SSH.
+If we go to the NIST vulnerability database and open a search on SSH there's over 100 vulnerabilities for SSH.
 Now we can review these vulnerabilities and make sure that we have the correct patches applied to open SSH
 <img width="1560" height="232" alt="nist" src="https://github.com/user-attachments/assets/75d21158-746a-460c-8a88-47d366c71460" />